We've made some big updates to carbon.txt thanks to funding from NGI Search.

 Primarily, we are adopting an approach which leans heavily on existing web standards, and technologies.
 This allows for familiarity, and we hope will lead to these ideas being easier to adopt/implement.

-We believe that providing a way for hosting providers/managed services to implement the carbon.txt specification for their product/s is key to broader adoption.
-It allows us, as a small not-for-profit driving this idea, to have a much larger reach & impact when compared to the alternative of relying on individuals to upload carbon.txt files to their own domains.
+We believe that providing a simple way for organisations to implement the carbon.txt specification is key to broader adoption.
+It allows us, as a small not-for-profit driving this idea, to have a much larger reach & impact when compared to the alternative of relying on individual action.
+Buulding this project around a plugin ecosystem also allows for other organisations to build on top of the carbon.txt specification, and extend it in ways that we haven't thought of.

 In the long run, we think that demonstrating how we can use existing internet and web standards to make sustainability claims easily discoverable, as well as human and machine readable, will result in a web where it's easier to trust green claims.
 Not only that, conventions like carbon.txt allows us follow green claims to the supporting evidence used to back them up.